mbuotidem/mbuotidem.github.io/content/blog/using-ssh-tunneling-to-connect-to-private-oke-kubernetes-clusters.md

 This post is about using an OCI instance as a jump box to access your private kubernetes running on Oracle cloud.
 As such, I assume you already have a private OKE cluster you need to interact with.
 If you don't have one, see the prerequisites section below for a ready-to-go terraform repo which we will be adding on to.

 > **Note:**
 > You can also do this with the OCI bastion service, Oracle cloud's fully managed service providing ephemeral SSH access to private resources in OCI.
-[Here](https://www.ateam-oracle.com/post/using-oci-bastion-service-to-manage-private-oke-kubernetes-clusters) is an Oracle blog post explaining how, and [here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm) is the full documentation for that approach.
-If you're curious about the differences between the two, this [article](https://www.ateam-oracle.com/post/simplify-secure-access-to-oracle-workloads-using-bastions) has an excellent breakdown.
+[Here](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengsettingupbastion.htm) is the full documentation for that approach.
+If you're curious about the differences between that and the approach used here, this [article](https://www.ateam-oracle.com/post/simplify-secure-access-to-oracle-workloads-using-bastions) has an excellent breakdown.

 ### Prerequisites